cloud-elements/devportal/docs/guides/element-builder/tips.md

 ## Max Page Size

 When building an element in Element Builder, you set up a max page size, (*red box pictured below*) for your element.
-Cloud Elements uses this to discern what to send to the vendor as a default in the __pageSize__ parameter when making a GET list request.
+Cloud Elements uses this to discern what to send to the vendor as a default in the __pageSize__ parameter when making a `GET` list request, like `GET /contacts` or `GET /users`.
 ![Element Builder Configuration 1](/assets/img/element-builder/tips/twitter-configuration-pageMax.png)

 The image above shows that Twitter uses `100` as it's Max page size.
-This means that whenever making a GET list requests in Twitter, Cloud Elements uses 100 as the default page size.
+This means that whenever making a `GET` list requests in Twitter, Cloud Elements uses 100 as the default page size.

 However, there may be times where the endpoint may have different max page sizes for a resource.
 For example, when you are calling a `GET /users` in [FreshService](http://api.freshservice.com/#view_all_user), they note that `users` only returns `50` results per page.
 However, when calling `GET /problems` in [FreshService](http://api.freshservice.com/#view_all_problem), they note that `problems` only returns `30` results per page.
 To solve this, you can pass an object that specifies the pagination for each object, as well as the default.